Where are you planning to go on your next school trip? Do you think your choice of destination will offer fantastic learning beyond the classroom?

 On our part as teachers, trips like these provide us with a practical opportunity to develop personality, expertise, and a sense of freedom away from the routine.

-Connect students to the stories and tastes of long ago
+Connecting students to the stories and tastes of long ago

-Educational trips are perfect occasions of historical escapades outside the classroom.
+Educational trips are perfect occasions for historical escapades outside the classroom.
 Because school trips provide awareness of real events, they will be able to get a feel of our world in the times of long ago.
 Even old-fashioned foods can bring them to the taste of long ago.

 School trips contribute significantly to the cognitive development of children.
-Nothing adds a zest of energy beyond the theory of subjects than actually experiencing and seeing topics in real life.
-Obviously, it’s a better way to learn something with fun.
+Nothing adds a zest of energy beyond the theory of subjects than experiencing and seeing topics in real life.
+Obviously, it’s a better way to learn something fun.

 Since tours are mostly composed of visiting new places and environments and observing how life exists on earth, it erases the typical “I’m bored…” days of classroom lectures and assignments.
-To me, it’s another opportunity to awaken their interest by actually doing a hands-on experience.
+To me, it’s another opportunity to awaken their interest by doing a hands-on experience.

 Organizing school trips for students is really a good idea.
 It opens the opportunity for learners to experience what they have read in books and researched on the internet.
 This is what I mean by having a connection in the real world.
 Besides, our students deserve to know what’s happening around them.
 They ought to know, for them to understand why things happen.